kolotsey/netconf-client/README.md

     netconf.editConfigDelete('//aaa//user', {name: 'public'});
     ```

+- `.editConfigCreateListItems(xpath: string, listItems: string[]): Observable<EditConfigResult>`

+    Creates a list item in the configuration.

+- `.editConfigDeleteListItems(xpath: string, listItems: string[]): Observable<EditConfigResult>`

+    Deletes a list item in the configuration.

 - `.subscription(xpathOrStream: SubscriptionOption, stop$?: Subject<void>): Observable<NotificationResult | RpcResult | undefined>`

     Send a subscription request to the server and return an observable that emits notifications as they are received.